Find out what causes kidney cancer and how you could reduce your risk of getting it.

-On average, smokers have a 50% increase in risk.
+Kidney cancer risk is 33% higher in current smokers compared with non-smokers.
 But the risk increases with the number of cigarettes that you smoke.

-People who smoke more than 20 cigarettes a day have up to double the risk of the most common type of kidney cancer (renal cell cancer) compared to non smokers.
+People who smoke more than 20 cigarettes a day have nearly double the risk of the most common type of kidney cancer (renal cell cancer) compared to non smokers.

-Smokers also have up to 3 times the risk of developing cancer of the central area of the kidney (the renal pelvis) compared to non smokers.
-But your risk falls if you stop smoking.
-After 10 years it becomes the same as any other non smoker.
+Your risk falls if you stop smoking.
+After 10 years it becomes nearly the same as any other non smoker.

 People with kidney failure have their blood filtered by a machine about twice a week.
 This is called dialysis.